Casey Atwood: Winston Cup

-In 2000, Atwood made his Winston Cup debut in a No. 19 Motorola-sponsored Ford for Ray Evernham at Richmond International Raceway.
-He started 35th and finished 19th, two laps down.
-He made two more starts that year and earned his first Top 10, a 10th at Homestead.
-Atwood moved up to NASCAR Winston Cup full-time in 2001 in the No. 19 Dodge Dealers/UAW-sponsored car for Evernham's team Evernham Motorsports, a newly formed team under the Dodge banner, to compete for Rookie of the Year honors.
+In 2000, Atwood made his Winston Cup debut in the No. 19 Motorola Ford for Ray Evernham at Richmond International Raceway.
+He started 35th and finished nineteenth, two laps down.
+He made two more starts that year and earned his first top-ten, a tenth place finish at Homestead.
+Atwood moved up to NASCAR Winston Cup full-time in 2001 in the No. 19 Dodge Dealers/UAW car for Evernham's team Evernham Motorsports, a newly formed team under the Dodge banner, to compete for Rookie of the Year honors.
 Atwood was the youngest driver in the series in 2001.
-He was nicknamed the "Next Jeff Gordon," due to Gordon's similar rise from Busch to Cup at a young age, and was teammate to former Cup Champion, Bill Elliott.
-Atwood struggled through the year, but improved as the season went on, winning the pole at Phoenix and was in contention to win the race, while leading the race a flat tire slowed his day as he was only able to make it back to 14th place by the end of the race.
-A week later at the season finale at Homestead, he was leading with five laps to go, but was passed by Elliott and Michael Waltrip.
+He was nicknamed the "Next Jeff Gordon", due to Gordon's similar rise from Busch to Cup at a young age, and was teammate to former Cup Champion, Bill Elliott.
+Atwood struggled through the year, but improved as the season went on, winning the pole at Phoenix and was in contention to win the race, while leading the race a flat tire slowed his day as he was only able to make it back to fourteenth place by the end of the race.
+A week later at Homestead, he was leading with five laps to go, but was passed by Elliott and Michael Waltrip.
 Atwood would place third, his career-best Cup finish.
-Atwood also finished third in the Winston Cup Rookie of the Year standings (behind future Cup champions Kevin Harvick and Kurt Busch), and 26th in Cup standings.
+Atwood also finished third in the Winston Cup Rookie of the Year standings (behind future Cup champions Kevin Harvick and Kurt Busch), and 26th in points.